 Are you driving?
 Then research alternate routes in case of weather or accident by downloading a real-time GPS application.
 Real-time updates means you can plan and navigate around traffic jams, accidents and road closures.
 BONUS!
 Some even help you those pesky holiday speed traps and point you toward the cheapest gas stations and best restaurants at your destination.

 Download books and entertainment

 The first big decision you have to make when planning to travel over the holiday season (or travel in general) is how will you get there?
 Plane, train, automobile—there is something to be said for every method of travel and each has their pros and cons—the one thing they all have in common, though, is a stagnant period of the doldrums and unless you’re the one driving, there’s no avoiding it.

 Kindles, iPods, smartphones and portable DVD players are key to keeping your crew from jumping ship.
 Electronic books are a great way to pass the time.
-Ebooks are exactly what they sound like—books in an electronic format that can be downloaded to any PC, tablet, laptop smartphone or dedicated ereading device.
-They’re also a great way to catch up on that best-seller you’ve been meaning to read and most services offer instant download.
-If you’re not in a reading mood, try out a streaming television or movie service; there are plenty to choose from and most offer programming for all ages.
+Ebooks are exactly what they sound like.
+Books in an electronic format that can be downloaded to any PC, tablet, laptop smartphone or dedicated ereading device.
+They’re also a great way to catch up on that best-seller you’ve been meaning to read.
+Most services offer instant download.
+If you’re not in a reading mood, try out a streaming television or movie service.
+There are plenty to choose from and most offer programming for all ages.

 Power on the go

 Phones, tablets and other personal electronic devices have become a lifeline for busy travelers needing constant access to travel itineraries, flight information, specific directions and more.
 But, these devices are reliant on a sustained electrical charge that isn’t meant to span multiple days, or even one whole day, of extreme usage.